Table of Contents

 Town planning activities typically include:

-Consolidation and re-zoning of the property (if required – depend on the type of facility and current zoning);
+- Consolidation and re-zoning of the property (if required – depending on the type of facility and current zoning);

 1.1.3 Legal Requirements